$K$-theory of two-dimensional substitution tiling spaces from $AF$-algebras: Computations

 where we have to apply a slightly nontrivial isomorphism in the last step since this substitution does not satisfy the boundary hyperplane condition.
 The proposition applies since the component in \(C^1\) contributed by the \(1\)-cells satisfying the boundary hyperplane condition splits completely, being \(\mathbb{Z}[1/3]\oplus\mathbb{Z}[1/2]\). \end{example}

 \begin{example}[Chair \(3\times 4\) (affine)] The substitution rule is a variant of the chair tiling with \emph{affine} expansion \(\diagonal(3,4)\), and is shown in \cref{figure:chair34-affine}.
+A supertile is shown in \cref{figure:chair34-patch3}.
 Each of the induced substitution matrices have integral eigenvalues.
-Due to the sizes of the induced matrices, we assume each of the direct limits split completely.
-The six-term sequence is
+Due to the sizes of the induced matrices, we assume each of the direct limits splits completely.\\ The six-term sequence is

 where the evaluation map sends \(\mathbb{Z}[1/3]\oplus\mathbb{Z}[1/2]^3\oplus\mathbb{Z}^{16}\leq K_0(C_r^\ast(\dot{G}_{AF});C_r^\ast(\dot{G}_u))\) isomorphically onto its image and the rest to \(0\).
 We have that